Mission (Who we are)

 - Working in close partnership with the private sector.

-Its current membership members includes the leading international producers and exporters of olive oil and table olives.
-IOC producer Members account for 98% of world olive production, located primarily in the Mediterranean region.
+Its current membership Members includes the leading international producers and exporters of olive oil and table olives.
+IOC producer Members account for around 94% of world olive oil production, located primarily in the Mediterranean region.

 The International Olive Council was set up in 1959 to administer the succession of international commodity agreements concluded over the past sixty years to defend and promote olive growing, olive oil and table olives.